Beilong-Tang/TSELM/README.md

 4. Download the data following `README.md` in `data` folder.

 ### Model
-To run experiments, we need to download the following pretrained models.
+Befor running experiments, we need to download the following frozen pretrained models.

 | Name         | Link                                                        | Note                       |
 |--------------|-------------------------------------------------------------|----------------------------|